+WCPA School of Rock is a summer camp for 6th to 12th grade students held at Calvary Community Church culminating in a rock concert at the Paramount Theatre in downtown St. Cloud.
+For students who are part of a band and want to improve, or love to sing or play an instrument and want to start a band but don’t know how, this is the camp for you.
 Rock along with the BEST professional rock artists in Central Minnesota as they group compatible students to create awesome bands.
 The class is open to guitarists (both lead and bass), drummers, keyboardists, string and horn players.
 Vocalists who are comfortable performing as soloists are welcome to enroll without an instrument.
-Bring your own instruments and accessories (keyboards will be provided.)
 Students must have a minimum of one year experience on their instrument.
-The highlight of this six session class is a rock concert for student bands to perform their songs on stage while instructors provide professional lighting and sound.
+The highlight of this six-session class is a rock concert for student bands to perform their songs on stage while instructors provide professional lighting and sound.

 Dr. Paul Wirth, WCPA Artistic Director, recognized that many students who play rock instruments wanted to participate in rock bands but had no safe, effective way to find band mates.
 He designed the program and enlisted professional musicians to help implement his vision.
 Since 2005, this summer camp has been connecting kids in grades 6 to 12, providing a safe, educational summer activity that instructs in band formation, music selection, instrument instruction, band management and equipment requirements among other things.

-The program began in 2005 in cooperation with District 742 (St. Cloud) Community Education and expanded in 2007 to include District 47 (Sauk Rapids).
-Enrollment has grown from 39 students in the first year to over 60 students in 2012.
+The program began in 2005 in cooperation with District 742 (St. Cloud) Community Education and expanded in 2007 to include District 47 (Sauk Rapids) and District 748 (Sartell).
+Enrollment has grown from 39 students in the first year to over 60 students in 2013.
 The highlight of the camp is the Rock Concert, usually a sell-out event, in which each band performs a couple of songs they have worked on during the camp.

 Dr. Wirth hired Jeff and Tommy Velline (the Vees) as lead instructors.
 The Vees are the sons of music legend Bobby Vee and members of his touring band.
 Jeff and Tommy, who play drums and bass respectively, have performed with such stellar artists as Paul McCartney and Andrew Lloyd Weber and have toured to such far-away places as